sushant3524/epoch-converter/README.md

 # Epoch-Converter README

 This extension will add an **unobtrusive** *Human-Readable time* tag right next to any unix epoch timestamps in the editor.
+* By Unobtrusive it means that the tag generated will not be selectable and will not change the basic structure of the text in editor whatsoever.
-It will be very helpful to those who want to refer to real dates for every timestamp in the editor so that they can double check their epoch number.
+* It will be very helpful to those who want to refer to real dates for every timestamp in the editor so that they can double check their epoch number.
 > Note: It will only get the Human-Readable time of timestamps ahead of 1 Jan 1980.

 ## Features: